sharpmachine/sharpmachinemedia.com/content/work/on-the-beam.md

 /*
 Title: On The Beam
-Description: This description will go in the meta description tag */
+Description: Project presentation for On the Beam
+*/

 <header class="page-header text-center">